Pravargav/Amadeus/SAC/sentences/imp.md

 -> Keep looking straight ahead while walking.

--> That will not work as you intend/wish.
+-> intend/wish.

 -> Are your legs hurting/aching/in pain.

 -> Are your legs paining.❌

--> I overcame my disabilities.
+-> overcame

--> A T-junction is a place where one road ends and meets another road, forming the shape of the letter T.
+->  T-junction

--> A four way is a place where two roads cross each other, allowing traffic to move in four directions.
+-> four way

--> A crossroads is a place where two roads cross each other.
+-> crossroads

--> Room 402 is the adjacent/next/neighbouring room to mine.
+-> adjacent/next/neighbouring room to mine.

 -> One should always believe in oneself to achieve success.